-Each quote is accompanied by some of my thoughts about the author, the link to solo travel, or a bit of an analysis of the words themselves.
+Each quote is accompanied by some of my thoughts about the author, the link to solo travel, or a bit of analysis of the words themselves.

-I hope that they will provide you with food for thought.
+I hope they will provide you with food for thought.
 If something here resonates with you, please share your perspective in the comments section below.
-If there is a solo travel quote you love that does not appear here, please add it in the comments at the end of the article.
+If there is a quote about travel that you love that does not appear here, please add it in the comments at the end of the article.
 Over time, we can add more to this list.